Know Us Better

 EWLA has made successful advocacy works

-Since its establishment in 1996 through its three major programs EWLA has been addressing the issue of gender equality, women empowerment and violence against women among many other issues.
-EWLA has helped women access justice which is crucial to attain gender equality.
-Until now, over 200,000 women and double number of children have accessed justice through the legal aid service provided by EWLA.
+Since its establishment in 1995 through its three major programs, EWLA has been addressing the issue of gender equality, women empowerment and violence against women among many other issues.
+EWLA has helped women access justice, which is crucial to attain gender equality.
+Until now, over 300,000 women and double number of children have accessed justice through the legal aid service provided by EWLA.

 The extensive public education works have helped increase awareness on the rights of women and response/support mechanisms.
-Over 80000 persons have been directly participated in the awareness creation and capacity building workshops and training sessions organized by EWLA and over 5 million people have been reached through awareness creation media programs.
+Over 80,000 persons have been directly participated in the awareness creation and capacity building workshops and training sessions organized by EWLA and over 5 million people have been reached through awareness creation media programs like Berchi.

 Mission & Vision